ramprasadgk/PageObjectExOnAmazon/README.md

 search for iphone on amazon , look for latest arrivals and in new condition add to wishlist and we try to create a dummy acocunt( will be upgraded )

+Please NOTE: this is WIP and would be updated regularly until next week.